gallegon/CS344_HW3/readme.txt

 Compilation:
-    1. type "make" in the command line to compile
+    1. type "make" in the command line to compile:
-Running:
-    1. type "./smallsh" to run
+	 	$ make